UTILITY BILL RATES INCREASES AS OF JULY 1, 2015

 - In 2009, in order to pay for the replacement of aging facilities - water intake on the Clackamas River, the Water Treatment Plant, reservoirs and main water lines - water rates began to increase.

 - The water bill is calculated by both a fixed rate and a variable rate based on consumption.
 The costs for consumption are tiered, meaning water gets more expensive as more is consumed.
-Using both a fixed and variable rate based on consumption, allows the City to both encourage conservation, charge for a specific usage level, and ensure that revenue is sufficient to fund operating costs including repaying Bonds as well as invest in on-going renewal and replacement of system components.
-Here is how consumption and the tiered rate impact the water bill:
+Using both a fixed and variable rate based on consumption allows the City to encourage conservation, charge for a specific usage level, and ensure that revenue is sufficient to fund operating costs including repaying Bonds as well as invest in on-going renewal and replacement of system components.
+Consumption and the tiered rates impact the water bill.

 - The original water system was paid for with a combination of federal and local dollars.
 While the system has been maintained, funds for replacement were not set aside.
 This time, there are no federal funds available for our water system.